icon-project/goloop/doc/icon_chainscore_api.md

 ### queryIScore

-Returns the amount of I-Score that an `address` has received as a reward.
+Returns the amount of I-Score that `address` has received as a reward.

 ```python
 def queryIScore(address: Address) -> dict: